ClementMathew/Quest_Assignments/Day_21/Problems/Interface Segregation Principle.md

 - **Improved Code Readability**: Smaller interfaces make it easier to understand what a class does.
 - **Easier Testing**: Unit tests can focus on specific interfaces, making tests more straightforward and easier to manage.
 - **Facilitates Maintenance**: Changes in one part of the system are less likely to impact other areas, making the overall system more stable and easier to maintain.

-In summary, the Interface Segregation Principle encourages creating smaller, specialized interfaces, which leads to better-designed software that's easier to maintain and extend.
-For further reading on the topic, you can refer to sources like [Martin Fowler's article on SOLID principles](https://martinfowler.com/articles/solid.html) and [the official Microsoft documentation on interface segregation](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/interface-segregation-principle).